kubernetes/website/docs/user-guide/jsonpath.md

 And we add three functions in addition to the original JSONPath syntax:

 1. The `$` operator is optional since the expression always start from the root object by default.
-2. We can use `""` to quote text inside JSONPath expression.
+2. We can use `""` to quote text inside JSONPath expressions.
-3. We can use `range` operator to iterate list.
+3. We can use `range` operator to iterate lists.

 The result object is printed as its String() function.